-This resource will give you details on how to prepare your application to be a CDIP scholar.
+This resource will give you details on how to prepare your application to be a CDIP fellow.
 In addition to the completed application form, you'll need to supply these documents.

 Apply to CDIP